-The objectives of the 2013 maize growing season are:
+The objectives of the 2014 maize growing season are:

-1) To determine the susceptibility of a S. nonagrioides population of Northeast Iberia to the Cry1Ab protein expressed in MON 810 maize varieties by means of moulting inhibition concentration (MIC) values and a diagnostic dose.
+1) To determine the susceptibility of a S. nonagrioides population of Southwest and Central Iberia to the Cry1Ab protein expressed in MON 810 maize varieties by means of moulting inhibition concentration (MIC) values and a diagnostic dose.

-2) To collect larvae of O. nubilalis from Central and Northeast Iberia to send them to the laboratory BTL GmbH Sagerheide (Germany) for testing their susceptibility to the Cry1Ab protein.
+2) To collect larvae of O. nubilalis from Southwest Iberia to send them to the laboratory BTL GmbH Sagerheide (Germany) for testing their susceptibility to the Cry1Ab protein expressed in MON 810 varieties.
 This laboratory is carrying out the European resistance monitoring programme of O. nubilalis for MON 810 maize.

-3) To analyze the susceptibility to Cry1Ab of laboratory strains of S. nonagrioides and O. nubilalis to verify the activity of the batch of protein used in the bioassays with field populations.
+3) To analyze the susceptibility to Cry1Ab protein of laboratory strains of S. nonagrioides and O. nubilalis to verify the activity of the batch of protein used in the bioassays with field populations.